 Canada’s Jewish population has historic roots stretching back to the times of earliest European settlement of this continent, and today it is diverse and consists of numerous distinct religious and cultural communities, and is evolving along with the rest of society.
 Within the next few years, Canada’s Jewish population is expected to exceed 400,000, which would make it the largest Jewish community outside of Israel and the United States.

 The survey will cover the Jewish population in the Toronto, Montreal, Winnipeg and Vancovuer metropolitan areas (comprising well over 80 percent of the country's Jewish population).
 Other cities may be added later in the year.
 Expanded coverage in specific cities is made possible through the generous support of the following organizations:

 - UJA Federation of Greater Toronto

-The survey is now underway and a final report released in the Fall.
+A final report released early in 2019.
 Stay tuned for further details.

 For more information, contact Keith Neuman